Dakota Pet News

 IS THE ASPHALT TOO HOT FOR YOUR DOG?

+Place the back of your hand against the pavement and hold it there for 7 seconds to verify it will be comfortable for your dog.
 Also, think about the time of day, it takes hours for the pavement to cool off after the outdoor temperature goes down.
 Think about how the streets stay clear for quite a while when it first starts to snow, that asphalt has stored the heat from the day.
+Much better to head to your outdoor event in the morning when the pavement is cool if you really think your dog is going to enjoy it.

 Asphalt Awareness